Pro Hardware Does Not make a Pro photographer...

 I use Canon's "L" Red Strip lenses.
 These super high quality, extra sharp, durable lenses are the choice of professional the world over.
 These superior lenses use a combination of ultra-low dispersion glass, multi-coatings, fluoride glass, and special elements to provide the clearest most detailed images available.

 These lenses also feature high speed focusing motors that help me lock in focus quickly and capture those special fleeting moments at your wedding.

 They also are fast lenses (f/2.8) so they work better in low light and allow selective focus to make for better and more interesting images.

 I use Canon 600EX RT state of the art flashes that are matched to the Canon 1D X camera to provide excellent lighting under even difficult lighting situations.
 I carry up to five (5) - 600EX RT flashes along with 2 high power Quantum flashes to light churches and reception halls as need to provide superior pictures.

-Beyond the primary components listed above is a nearly endless list of lights, lenses, batteries, and accessories that I use to craft the best wedding images from your event.
+Beyond the primary components listed above is a nearly endless list of lights, lenses, batteries, and accessories that I use to craft the best images from your event.

-Do I use everything at every wedding?
+Do I use everything at every shoot?

 No, however having options increases creative choices and the quality of your images.